Lanying Du, PhD

 - MERS-CoV vaccines and pathogenic mechanisms.
 We have identified MERS-CoV spike protein receptor-binding domain (RBD) as an important vaccine target, and demonstrated that MERS-CoV RBD contains a critical neutralizing domain capable of inducing cross-neutralizing antibodies against infection of divergent MERS-CoV strains.
 Current research focus is to design and develop safe, efficacious, and novel MERS vaccines with low-cost, manufacturing capacity, broad-spectrum efficacy, and enhanced potency, identify their protective mechanisms, and study pathogenic mechanisms of MERS-CoV.

 - Other coronavirus vaccines and pathogenic mechanisms.
-We have shown that SARS-CoV spike protein RBD is an important vaccine target.
-We are working on the development of novel spike protein and/or RBD-based vaccines against SARS-CoV and other coronaviruses, study of their protective mechanisms, as well as identification of pathogenic mechanisms of these coronaviruses.
+We have shown that SARS-CoV-2 and SARS-CoV spike proteins and RBDs are important vaccine targets.
+We are working on the development of novel spike protein and/or RBD-based vaccines against SARS-CoV-2 (COVID-19), SARS-CoV and other coronaviruses with pandemic potential, study of their protective mechanisms, as well as identification of pathogenic mechanisms of these coronaviruses.

 - Therapeutic antibodies against pathogenic coronaviruses.
-We have demonstrated that coronavirus spike protein RBDs are important therapeutic targets.
+We have demonstrated that coronavirus spike proteins and RBDs are important therapeutic targets.
 Current research focus is to design and develop spike protein and/or RBD-targeting novel therapeutic antibodies against emerging coronaviruses with pandemic potential.

-- Yaning Gao, M.Sc, Visiting Scientist, PhD Student
+- Jing Pu, M.Sc, Visiting Scientist, PhD Student

 - Ron Rowe, BS, Lab Assistant